jawa-the-hutt/vuepress-auth0/README.md

       text: 'Home',
       link: '/',
       meta: {
         auth: true                                                // The meta tag is required to let the plugin know you want to secure this nav route.
       }
     },
     // rest of your nav config goes here
   ],
   plugins: [
     [Auth, {
       domain: 'https://example.auth0.com',                        // Substitute your actual Auth0 domain.
 Custom domains should work as well
-      redirectUri: 'https://example.auth0.com/callback',  // Substitute the callback URL in your specific Application Config in the Auth0 portal
+      redirectUri: 'https://example.auth0.com/callback.html',     // Substitute the callback URL domain in your specific Application Config in the Auth0 portal.
+Make sure this url ends in `callback.html`
       clientID: 'sdf2345234fgdf345vsfkdid843kjf89fcie8',          // Substitute your actual Client Id }],
   ]
 }